PriscilaFonseca/Hotel-Html-and-CSS-/README.md

-# HOTEL HTML AND CSS
+# Hotel Website sample HTML and CSS

 Project created with basic HTML and CSS - Course Modern HTML & CSS From The Beginning